 Something wonderful happened when I wasn’t under the constant pressure of abuse.
 When I no longer felt stuck in a waiting period or in defense mode or wondering how long my abuser’s good mood would last, I found a lot of time on my hands that was guilt free!
 I found myself singing in the car, dancing in front of the mirror, laughing at silly jokes, and enjoying my time with my children.
 Truly enjoying and living my life with no guilt.

 After you leave your abuser, you will enjoy finding out how you like to relax.
-If you try to chill and find that you cannot, play my sister’s hypnosis mp3, Detaching From Abuse, and it will help you diminish the memories and pain.
+If you try to chill and find that you cannot, listen to Erin Chavez’s hypnosis mp3, Hypnosis for Abuse Victims, to help you diminish the memories and pain.

 Leaving abuse is the very best thing you can do for yourself!
 The time and energy you gain will propel you toward a new life full of peace, love, and success.
 The changes will take time – a different amount of time for each of us – but they will happen.
 Others have left abuse and you can too!
 Continue to use your support group, therapist, friends, and your mind during the transition.